Crusader 2 model build

 BUILDING THE PLUG

 Here are a series of photographs showing that progress from plans through to almost complete Plug.
 This is just the first stage.
-The Plug is used to create the Moulds which in turn will be used to create the final Body Panels for creating the 1:6 scale test model identical in form to the original wooden wind tunnel model.
+The Plug is used to create the Moulds which in turn will be used to create the final Body Panels for creating the 1:6 scale test model identical in form to the original wooden tank test model.

-In the first set of pictures, the scan of the wind tunnel model of Crusader 2 has been used to create cut-outs which have been assembled to build the buck for the model.
+In the first set of pictures, the scan of the tank test model of Crusader 2 has been used to create cut-outs which have been assembled to build the buck for the model.

 With the bones of the buck assembled from the plan, high density foam is then glued in before being trimmed back to the general outline shape with a hot wire.
 The extremities of the “bone” structure define the shape.